 \subsection{Rigidity in Case 2}

-In the previous subsection, we reduced the problem into studying an semi-linear elliptic equation of Serrin type \cite{serrin1971symmetry}.
-More precisely, we found a simply connected domain $\Omega_{\Gamma}$ for which $\nabla\psi$ vanishes on $\partial\Omega_{\Gamma}$ and for which $\Omega_{\Gamma}$ contains only isolated critical points of $\psi$.
+In the previous subsection, we reduced the problem into studying a semilinear elliptic equation of Serrin type \cite{serrin1971symmetry}.
+More precisely, we found a simply connected domain $\Omega_{\Gamma}$ for which $\nabla\psi$ vanishes on $\partial\Omega_{\Gamma}$ and $\Omega_{\Gamma}$ contains only isolated critical points of $\psi$.
 As a consequence of Lemma \ref{lemma:function relation bracket case}, we deduced that $\psi$ solves \eqref{SemilinearEllipticREAL} in $\Omega_{\Gamma}$.
-In this section, we consider Case 2 of Corollary \ref{TwoCases}, where all the points of $\partial\Omega_{\Gamma}$ are critical points with degree greater than or equal to $3$.
-Our goal will be to establish the following proposition. \begin{proposition} Let $\Omega_{\Gamma}$ be a simply connected domain and $\psi$ be an analytic function in $\overline{\Omega_{\Gamma}}$ such that there is no non-isolated critical points of $\psi$ in $\Omega_{\Gamma}\cap \{\psi=0\}$.
-Now we further assume there is a continuous function $F$, such that $\psi$ satisfies the following over-determined elliptic system.
+In this section, we consider Case 2 of Corollary \ref{TwoCases}, where all points in $\partial\Omega_{\Gamma}$ are critical points with degree greater than or equal to $3$.
+Our goal is to establish the following proposition. \begin{proposition} Let $\Omega_{\Gamma}$ be a simply connected domain and $\psi$ be an analytic function in $\overline{\Omega_{\Gamma}}$ such that there is no non-isolated critical point of $\psi$ in $\Omega_{\Gamma}\cap \{\psi=0\}$.
+Now we further assume that there is a continuous function $F$, such that $\psi$ satisfies the following overdetermined problem for an elliptic equation.